fuzzymfx/fuzzymfx.github.io/content/current.md

 Initially, I grappled with homesickness and longed to go back to Bangalore.
 However, after a few days, I gradually acclimated to the city, and my initial reservations gave way to enjoyment.
 I was amazed by the cleanliness of the city.
 The roads were clean, and the people were disciplined.
 The architecture was magnificent.
 Dubai is a giant city inside a desert.
 The city is filled with skyscrapers, and the roads are wide.
 Moreover, the diversity of its population was striking, with people hailing from all corners of the globe, making Dubai a truly global metropolis.

 During our stay in Dubai, we rented out an apartment near where Khusi lives, for our accommodation.
 Each morning, as Khusi headed to her office, I would set up my daily standup calls and tackle the day's tasks and responsibilities.
-We both would try to finish off our work by pre-evening and would hop on the bus and travel towards the metro.
+We both would try to finish off our work by pre-evening and would hop on the bus and travel towards the metro to explore the city.

 <div class="dubai-group">